What Is a Pocket Listing and Why Would a Seller Use One?

 Pocket listings occasionally have value for sellers who want privacy, but the National Association of Realtors (NAR) and individual agents say they can limit transparency in transactions and, for sellers, restrict the potential buyer pool.

-“I can’t say I love pocket listings,” says Margaret Wilcox, a top real estate agent serving Hartford County, Connecticut, and a real estate agent of 25 years.
+“I can’t say I love pocket listings,” says Margaret Wilcox, a top real estate agent serving Hartford County, Connecticut, and a real estate agent of over 25 years.
 “It isn’t exactly the best-case scenario for the seller.”

 How pocket listings work

-A pocket listing is an agreement between a real estate agent and seller to market a home through private connections rather than publicly advertise it.
+A pocket listing is an agreement between a real estate agent and the seller to market a home through private connections rather than publicly advertise it.

-The key distinction is that a pocket listing does not appear on the Multiple Listing Service (MLS), which is the local or regional database cooperating real estate brokers use to share data and information about properties for sale.
+The key distinction is that a pocket listing does not appear on the Multiple Listing Service (MLS), which is the local or regional database that cooperating real estate brokers use to share data and information about properties for sale.

 You also won’t see a for-sale sign in the yard of the home, or hear local media gush over the luxury property’s massive square footage or amazing backyard pool.

-Rather, information about the listing is kept within a brokerage, and shared on an individual basis with clients who may be interested.
+Rather, information about the listing is kept within a brokerage and shared on an individual basis with clients who may be interested.

 How MLS listings compare to pocket listings

-In an open market sale, an agent uses the local or regional MLS to distribute information about a new listing to the market — including its square footage, number of beds and baths, listing photos, and a description about the property.
+In an open market sale, an agent uses the local or regional MLS to distribute information about a new listing to the market — including its square footage, number of beds and baths, listing photos, and a description of the property.
 These details are then syndicated across major real estate websites for consumers to browse through.

 Are there any alternatives to pocket listings?

 Rather than do a pocket listing, sellers who prioritize privacy could opt to get a cash offer on their home from a direct buyer.
 Investors and house-buying companies typically prefer to buy homes off-market, streamlining the process.
-If this option appeals to you, consider requesting a cash offer from HomeLight’s Simple Sale platform, which allows sellers to skip repairs, home prep and staging, and avoid showings entirely.
+If this option appeals to you, consider requesting a cash offer from HomeLight’s Simple Sale platform, which allows sellers to skip repairs, home prep, and staging, and avoid showings entirely.

 Are pocket listings legal?